 The Company has stock options outstanding under three stock option plans (1993 Plan, 1998 Plan and 2002 Amended and Restated Plan).
 Further grants can only be made under the 2002 Plan.
 Under the 1993 and 1998 Plans, a committee appointed by the Board of Directors granted to key employees and directors of the Company options to purchase shares of common stock at an exercise price determined by such committee, but not less than the fair market value of the common stock on the date of grant.
-Options generally expire ten years after the date of grant at the rate of one-third per year, except that they become immediately exercisable upon death, disability or retirement.
+Options generally expire ten years after the date of grant under these plans and grants become exercisable over a period of three years after the date of grant at the rate of one-third per year, except that they become immediately exercisable upon death, disability or qualified retirement.

-The 2002 Plan authorized grants of 7.0 million shares of common stock, (plus any unexercised portion of canceled or terminated stock options granted under the DENTSPLY International Inc. 1993 and 1998 Stock Option Plans), subject to adjustment as follows: each January, if 7% of the outstanding common shares of the Company exceed 7.0 million, the excess becomes available for grant under the Plan.
-The 2002 Plan enables the Company to grant "incentive stock options" ("ISOs") within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, to key employees of the Company, and "non-qualified stock options" ("NSOs") which do not constitute ISOs to key employees and non-employee directors of the Company.
+The 2002 Plan authorized grants of 14.0 million shares of common stock, plus any unexercised portion of canceled or terminated stock options granted under the DENTSPLY International Inc. 1993 and 1998 Stock Option Plans, subject to adjustment as follows: each January, if 7% of the outstanding common shares of the Company exceed 14.0 million, the excess becomes available for grant under the Plan.
+The 2002 Plan enables the Company to grant "incentive stock options" ("ISOS") within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, to key employees of the Company, and "non-qualified stock options" ("NSOS") which do not constitute ISOs to key employees and non-employee directors of the Company.
 The 2002 Plan also enables the Company to grant stock which is subject to certain forfeiture risks and restrictions ("Restricted Stock"), stock delivered upon vesting of units ("Restricted Stock Units") and stock appreciation rights ("SARs").
-ISOs and NSOs are collectively referred to as "Options".
-Options, Restricted Stock, Restricted Stock Units and Stock Appreciation Rights are collectively referred to as "Awards".
-Grants of equity compensation to key employees are solely discretionary with the Board of Directors of the Company.
-Awards generally expire ten years from date of grant and become exercisable over a period of three years after the date of grant at the rate of one-third per year, except that they become immediately exercisable upon death, disability or retirement.
+ISOs and NSOs are collectively referred to as "options".
+Options, Restricted Stock, Restricted Stock Units and Stock Appreciation Rights are collectively referred to as "awards".
+Grants of equity compensation to key employees are solely discretionary with the Board of Directors of the Company, acting through the Human Resource Committee.
+Awards generally expire ten years from date of grant and become exercisable over a period of three years after the date of grant at the rate of one-third per year, except that they become immediately exercisable upon death, disability or qualified retirement.
 Such awards are granted at exercise prices not less than the fair market value of the common stock on the grant date.

 Future option grants may only be made under the 2002 Plan, which will include the unexercised portion of canceled or terminated options granted under the 1993 or 1998 Plans.
-The number of shares available for grant under the 2002 plan as of March 31, 2006 was 3,975,000 shares.
-Each non-employee director receives an automatic grant of NSOs to purchase 9,000 shares of common stock on the date he or she becomes a non-employee director and an additional 9,000 options on the third anniversary of the date of the non-employee director was last granted an option.
+The number of shares available for grant under the 2002 Plan as of June 30, 2006 was 8,013,000 shares.
+Each non-employee director receives an automatic grant of NSOs to purchase 20,000 shares of common stock on the date he or she becomes a non-employee director and an additional 20,000 options on the third anniversary of the date the non-employee director was last granted an option.